m-musikhin/quasar-calendar/readme.md

 # Quasar Event Calendar
+!!!QEventCalendar work ONLY in [Quasar framework](https://quasar-framework.org/) eviroment!!!
 (based on project [Quasar Calendar by Stormseed aka Chris Benjamin](https://github.com/stormseed/quasar-calendar)) This project rewrite Quasar Calendar without Global bus events with using only local events and v-model for current day (start-day)

-An event display calendar for the Quasar framework.
+An event display calendar for the [Quasar framework](https://quasar-framework.org/).
 This is still a work in progress project but we're putting in functionality and squashing bugs on a consistent basis.

 ![screenshot](https://stormseed.github.io/quasar-calendar-demo/statics/quasar_calendar_snap.png)